swisstopo/swissgeol-boreholes-dataextraction/README.md

 ## Experiment Tracking
 We perform experiment tracking using MLFlow.
 Each developer has his own local MLFlow instance.

-In order to use mlflow, you will need to place a `.env` file at the project root.
+In order to use MLFlow, you will need to place a `.env` file at the project root.
 The required environment variables specified in the `.env` are:

 ```
 MLFLOW_TRACKING="True"